WDot/HDGN/README.md

 This is a 3D Point Cloud Classification/Segmentation network submitted to ICPR 2020.

+It was developed by Miguel Dominguez and Raymond Ptucha with sponsorship from NVIDIA's SimNet project.

+The code is based on Yue Wang's DGCNN code, but modified to implement our HDGN algorithm.

 All experiments were run on a single 32GB V100.

 This code requires the following software: